XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/use-tickets.md

 ## Steps
 {% set n = cycler(* range(1,99)) %}

+This tutorial is divided into a few phases:

+- (Steps 1-2) **Setup:** You need an XRP Ledger address and secret.
+For production, you can use the same address and secret consistently.
+For this tutorial, you can generate new test credentials as needed.
+You also need to be connected to the network.
+- (Steps 3-6) **Create Tickets:** Send a transaction to set aside some Tickets.
+- (Optional) **Intermission:** After creating Tickets, you can send various other transactions at any time before, during, and after the following steps.
+- (Steps 7-10) **Use Ticket:** Use one of your set-aside Tickets to send a transaction.
+You can repeat these steps while skipping the previous parts as long as you have at least one Ticket remaining to use.

 ### {{n.next()}}.
 Get Credentials

 To transact on the XRP Ledger, you need an address and secret key, and some XRP.
 For development purposes, you can get these on the [Devnet](parallel-networks.html) using the following interface: <!--TODO: change to Testnet eventually -->